practicald2t/practicald2t.github.io/pages/cfp.md

 Research is currently seeing a renewed interest in developing systems combining neural and symbolic approaches to improve explainability and reduce dependence on training data.
 Practical D2T 2024 will feature a special track on neuro-symbolic approaches to D2T.
 Submissions for papers in the special track follow the same requirements and procedure as the main workshop submissions.

 ### Shared task: Improving Semantic Accuracy in LLM-assisted D2T
-The workshop will feature a shared task on improving semantic accuracy of D2T systems.
+This year will feature a shared task on improving semantic accuracy of D2T systems.
 Participants will build an LLM-assisted D2T system to generate textual reports from various domains, such as weather forecasting, product descriptions or sports reports.
 We will provide testing data obtained from public APIs, to limit potential previous exposure to the used LLMs.

 We encourage participants to focus on system robustness and objective evaluation, rather than metrics scores.
 The shared task will adopt the following protocol: